PSLmodels/OG-Core/docs/book/content/citations.md

-# Citations and use cases of OG-USA
+# Citations and use cases of OG-Core

 ```{bibliography} ../../../citations.bib
 :all :